Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-elf-post-service-package-calculator.md

 ## Thinking out the solution

-To determine if an item fits in a box, we have to loop over each box and find the smallest box.
+We must loop over each box to determine if an item fits in a box and find the smallest box.

 The boxes are already in order of size, so we don't need to introduce a new function for this.